bwilczek/json2properties/README.md

 # json2properties

 Simple tool that converts JSON files to equivalent content in Java `properties` format.
 Nested structures are flattened to fit `properties` key-value format.
+Provides reverse operation as well.

 ## Example